 Exploring the History of Sanctuary Across Time and Space

 In Ancient Greece, sanctuaries were often undefined spaces such as caves, springs and mountain peaks.
+There were also spaces, such as Kos (pictured to the left), where sanctuary was ritualized and thefore more formal.
 In Medieval England, churches were sanctuaries where individuals in flight from the law could seek, and receive protection.

 Today, discussions of sanctuary focus largely on the idea of sanctuary cities to protect undocumented migrants.